WABANSI SUMMER CAMP IS SUSPENDED FOR 2020 CLICK HERE FOR DETAILS

 Today, Camp Wabansi is proud of its long history and celebrates it in many ways.
 The walls and ceiling tiles in the arts & crafts building (the old kitchen) commemorate members of the camp staff from decades past.
-Campers enjoy traditions each summer like Tie-Dye Tuesdays and Weenie-Roast Wednesdays, and each Thursday night, campers enjoy hearing fun camp legends around the campfire.
+Campers enjoy traditions each summer like Tie-Dye Tuesdays and Weenie-Roast Wednesdays, Themed Thursday.
 As you hear the traditional stories told and retold each summer, one can only imagine how the Wabansi story has been shaped by many voices across generations of campers and staff.

 About the name 'Wabansi'